PaulKinlan/paul.kinlan.me/content/2023-01-16-creating-a-lighthouse-gatherer-to-get-high-resolution-screenshot.md

 ---
-date: 2023-01-16T09:51:54Z
+date: 2023-01-16 09:51:54+00:00
-slug: "lighthouse-full-res-screenshot-gatherer"
+slug: lighthouse-full-res-screenshot-gatherer
+summary: I needed higher resolution screenshots for an ML model to classify elements on a webpage, but the default Lighthouse screenshot was too compressed.
+So, I created a custom Lighthouse Gatherer using Puppeteer.
+This gatherer captures a full-page, high-resolution screenshot encoded as base64 and returns it along with the device pixel ratio.
+This was a fun little project, and the code is surprisingly concise.
+  However, future Lighthouse versions may include higher-resolution screenshots, making this gatherer redundant.
 tags:
 - lighthouse
 - gatherer
 - puppeteer
 - screenshots
 - performance
 - web development
 - automation
 - testing
-summary: "A custom Lighthouse Gatherer was created using Puppeteer to capture high-resolution, full-page screenshots of web pages.
-This was done to overcome limitations with the default Lighthouse screenshot resolution, which proved insufficient for an ML model in a separate project.
-The gatherer connects to the page using Puppeteer, captures a base64 encoded screenshot, and returns it along with the device pixel ratio.
-Future versions of Lighthouse may make this code redundant."
+- machine learning
+- image classification

 ---
 [Lighthouse](https://developer.chrome.com/docs/lighthouse/overview/) has an awesome yet little known [API](https://github.com/GoogleChrome/lighthouse/blob/main/docs/new-audits.md).
 Anything that Lighthouse can do, so can you and as far as I can tell, pretty much every [Audit](https://github.com/GoogleChrome/lighthouse/tree/main/core/audits) and [Gatherer](https://github.com/GoogleChrome/lighthouse/tree/main/core/gather) that runs in lighthouse is open.